Internal Conflict: The Quiet Engine of Middle Grade Stories

 Why Internal Conflict Matters in MG Writing

-If theme is the emotional truth of your story, and character arc is how that truth unfolds, then internal conflict is the quiet engine that keeps everything moving.
-It’s the tug‑of‑war inside your protagonist: fear versus desire, the lie versus the truth, the old self versus the emerging one.
+If theme is the emotional truth of your story, and character arc is how that truth unfolds, then internal conflict is the force that keeps everything moving.
+It’s the same emotional architecture explored in the protagonist’s Wound, Fear, Want, and Need.
+It’s the tension between:

 What Is Internal Conflict?